denkwerk/denkstrap/README.md

 # denkstrap

-Standard implementations for common site components
+Standard implementation of common site components

 ## Ready to use